chimmichanga/Automation/README.md

-This respository is made for codes which automate boring an mundane tasks.
+This respository is made for codes which automate boring and mundane tasks.